Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization: GP-EIMS

 We combine the following lemma from \citep{Srinivas2010-Gaussian,Takeno2023-randomized} with Lemma~\ref{lem:EI_UCB}: \begin{lemma}[Lemma~4.1 in \citep{Takeno2023-randomized}] Suppose that $f$ is a sample path from a GP with zero mean and a predefined kernel $k$, and $\cX$ is finite.
 Pick $\delta \in (0, 1)$ and $t \geq 1$.
 Then, for any given $\cD_{t-1}$,

 where $\beta(\delta) = 2 \log (|\cX| /( 2 \delta))$. \end{lemma} Since $f(\*x^*) \mid \cD_{t-1}$ and $g^*_t \mid \cD_{t-1}$ are identically distributed, this lemma implies that

 Thus, applying Lemma~\ref{lem:EI_UCB} by substituting $g^*_t$ to $U$, we can derive the following result: \begin{corollary} Assume the same condition as in Lemma~\ref{lem:bound_srinivas}.
+Suppose that $k(\*x, \*x) \leq 1$ for all $\*x \in \cX$.
 Then, by running GP-EIMS, the following inequality holds with probability at least $1 - \delta$:

 where $\beta(\delta) = 2 \log (|\cX| /( 2 \delta))$.
 Furthermore, we obtain

 where $C_2 = 2 + 2\log(|\cX|/2)$. \end{corollary} See Appendix~\ref{app:proof_discrete} for the proof.
 The first inequality is a direct consequence of Lemmas~\ref{lem:EI_UCB} and~\ref {lem:bound_srinivas}.
 The second inequality can be derived similarly to the proof of Lemma~3.2 in \citep{takeno2024-posterior}.